-However, another Pennsylvania-based attorney, Thomas Linzey, who is executive director of the nonprofit legal firm Community Environmental Legal Defense Fund (CELDF), argued that it’s “not enough” to simply carve out exceptions to the preemption doctrine on issues such as zoning authority.
+However, another Pennsylvania-based attorney, Thomas Linzey, who is executive director of the nonprofit legal firm Community Environmental Legal Defense Fund, argued that it’s “not enough” to simply carve out exceptions to the preemption doctrine on issues such as zoning authority.

 Linzey recently filed a brief in another Pennsylvania case PGE v.
 Grant Township, arguing that communities have a fundamental right to local, self-government that can be exercised to protect residents’ rights.
-CELDF has made the argument in other cases, hoping to establish case law that flips preemption on its head, but admitted the theory has not yet been recognized in the courts.
+The Legal Defense Fund has made the argument in other cases, hoping to establish case law that flips preemption on its head but admitted the theory has not yet been recognized in the courts.

-Linzey told Truthout CELDF doesn’t necessarily trust the courts to understand and embrace the legal theory of the right of local, community self-government, so CELDF is also working with states like Colorado to push state constitutional amendments that would withdraw the ability of states to preempt certain issues at the local level.
+Linzey told Truthout that the Defense Fund doesn’t necessarily trust the courts to understand and embrace the legal theory of the right of local, community self-government, so the Defense Fund is also working with states like Colorado to push state constitutional amendments that would withdraw the ability of states to preempt certain issues at the local level.

 “The schlock that most lawyers talk about saying, ‘Oh yeah, we can get around [preemption] by doing this and this,’ doesn’t matter because the corporate boys control the state legislative process, and can preempt you on anything,” Linzey told Truthout.
 “So unless you get rid of the doctrine itself and toss it as being an anti-democratic control lever over the municipalities, then we’re all cooked.”